 Call or email Deidri Nielson (435-797-2694) for more information about our programs or to set up an appointment.

 Logan, UT 84322-2830

 The Graduate Studies Financial Information Page includes a list of available scholarships.
 This page also includes information about insurance, assistantships, fellowships, tuition awards, travel support and other financial assistance.

-Here are a couple of scholarships ITLS students have received in the past:
+Here are several scholarships ITLS students have received in the past:

 To be updated on the most current funding opportunities, we encourage prospective students to subscribe to the student listserv.